swup/docs/src/docs/hooks/hooks.md

 # Hooks

-Swup provides a variety of hooks that allow listening to lifecycle events, customizing the transition process as well es triggering custom logic at specific points.
+Swup provides a variety of hooks that allow listening to lifecycle events, customizing the transition process as well as triggering custom logic at specific points.
 You can register hooks on swup's `hooks` registry:

 ## Register a handler